 Research Trainees are not eligible to participate in McGill’s student health insurance plans, including the International Student Health Insurance Plan.
 However, research trainees who are not Canadian citizens or permanent residents are required to acquire health insurance for the entire duration of their stay in Canada.
 Trainees must do this prior to arrival in Canada.

 Research Trainees who are citizens of countries that have a social security agreement with Québec (Belgium, Denmark, Finland, France, Greece, Luxembourg, Norway, Portugal, Sweden) may be covered by Québec public Health Insurance - RAMQ (Régie d'Assurance Maladie du Québec) if they the meet the requirements.
 An attestation must be obtained from the appropriate organization in the participant’s home country before leaving (for the French holding a work permit, it is the form SE-401-Q104), and each participant must visit RAMQ upon arrival.

-Exchange students coming to McGill, who plan to organize a research traineeship before or after their exchange, should secure an invitation from a supervisor at McGill and apply for the required permit before leaving their home country.
+Exchange students coming to McGill, who plan to organize a research traineeship before or after their exchange, should secure an invitation from a supervisor at McGill and apply for the required permit before leaving your home country.
 You may not be eligible to apply for a work permit from Canada.